scheb/2fa/doc/installation.rst

 Prerequisites
 -------------

+You're currently looking at the documentation of **SchebTwoFactorBundle version 5**.
+This bundle version is **compatible with Symfony 4.4 or Symfony 5.x**.

 If you're using anything other than Doctrine ORM to manage the user entity you will have to implement a :doc:`persister service </persister>`.